 We affirm the Communion of Saints and the special position of Mary among those who have been chosen to serve the Lord.
 Mary is the Mother of God (theokokos) and the woman chosen specifically by God to birth the Logos in the form of flesh as a child.
-We affirm that this special relationship is provided for in the Gospels during the Wedding at Cana and at the foot of the Cross.
+We affirm that this special relationship is confirmed by Christ Himself in the Gospels during the Wedding at Cana and at the foot of the Cross.
 We affirm the importance of praying for the dead, and look forward to the day of resurrection when the bodies of the chosen who have gone before us will be glorified once again in the name of our Lord.